TULiberalArts/Geography-and-Urban-Studies/pages/undergradaute.md

 The 4+1 allows students to begin pursuing a graduate degree in a high-growth area during their undergraduate career, reducing the time to completion and cost of the graduate programs.

+- BA/BS and Professional Science Master’s in GIS<br>
+- BA/BS and MA in Geography and Urban Studies<br>

 Questions?
 Contact [guses@temple.edu](mailto:guses@temple.edu).

 ## Teaching Social Studies